 A manual auger can come in different styles.
 1 style is just a plain old drill bit with a handle at the top that your twist as you drill your hole.

 The first known auger type screw wasn’t even used to drill holes.
 When was the first auger made?
 It was invented in Greece around 250 BC to remove water from large ships.

 History of the Post Hole Auger: Who Invented the Post Hole Digger

 The farmer, John Habluetzel, scavenged pieces from other equipment (or course he did, farmers are the best) and built himself the world’s first mechanical post hole digger.
-The post hole auger he built was attached to his tractor, so really it was the world’s first 3 point post hole digger.
+The post hole auger he built was attached to his tractor, so really it was the world’s first 3 point post hole digger or tractor auger.

 He later went on to use it to run a side business, drilling post holes for his neighbors at 10 cents a hole.
 Smart guy.